silverbulletmd/silverbullet/website/SilverBullet.md

 That’s right, **this very website is powered by SilverBullet itself**. 🤯

 On this site, everything is editable, just none of it syncs back (successfully) to the server.
 You are editing a local copy of this website, so changes do persist locally.
-(Note that a few other features including _directive_ updating are also disabled.)

 Don’t just sit there, try it!